Message from the Chair

 Planning for the conference is proceeding well and we are sure that we have catered for a wide range of hydrogeological interests.
 We have secured four top international speakers to present keynote lectures.
 They will be supported by other local presenters who will address key issues germane to the Southern African situation.
 Almost 200 abstracts have been submitted by academics, researchers, consultants and state officials in support of the conference theme of Change, Challenge, Opportunity.
 The conference organising committee is now in the process of reviewing submissions and developing an exciting conference programme that will keep our conference delegates busy and interested for the entire three days.

 Incorporated into the conference programme are mid-conference tours, with options of visiting the Atlantis Aquifer and the artificial recharge scheme, the groundwater-fed Newlands Brewery or the Franschhoek bottled water plant and nearby Berg River Dam being on offer.
-Two pre-conference workshops are also planned.
-Prof. Keith Fifield will introduce us to Accelerator Mass Spectrometry and its application in groundwater studies; while Nicolette Vermaak and Immo Blecher will address sourcing of data from the National Groundwater Archive and the use of opensource GIS software.
+A pre-conference workshop is also planned during which Nicolette Vermaak and Immo Blecher will address sourcing of data from the National Groundwater Archive and the use of opensource GIS software.
 The social component of the conference is just as important, and we a planning a street party on the Monday night and a burger and wine blending evening on Tuesday, both of which will be influenced by local culture and hosted at the historic Spier Wine Estate conference venue.
 In addition to offering a relaxed atmosphere in which to confer, the venue will give our visitors a true feel of the Cape.
 With your support, this conference can only be good.

 We are very grateful for the support received from our sponsors and exhibitors.
 While much of our focus is on the exchange of knowledge and networking, this support allows us to take care of the business end of things.